-If the phone shows signal bars but does not call, text, or connect to Internet, then instead look into:
+However, if the phone shows signal bars but does not call, text, or connect to data, then instead see:

 - Calling issues